kubernetes-sigs/wg-ai-conformance/kars/NNNN-kar-template/README.md

 <!--
 **Note:** *Not required until targeted at a release.*
-If applicable, make sure the required tests are in the test plan section.
+If applicable, make sure the required tests are referenced in the test plan section.
 -->

 **SHOULD**